Child Support

 When direct child support is received from the absent parent, the caretaker must agree to turn in that support payment unless they are exempt (Safety Net cases).
 If the client is not exempt and fails or refuses to cooperate in this process, that person must be penalized.
 Direct child support received is unearned income.
 Allowing the child support disregard, if applicable.
 Refer to Child/Spousal Support Disregard.

-When the DCSS receives child support payments for an CalWORKs case, a decision is made concerning the application and distribution of these funds.
+When the DCSS receives child support payments for a CalWORKs case, a decision is made concerning the application and distribution of these funds.
 When the client receives funds from DCSS, use the following chart:

 The payment is identified as an “Excess” payment,